Dsc_0174_onecolumn

 Bing Cherry Compote

 Fresh bing cherries, orange juice and a touch of sugar make up this rich and sexy compote.
-Serve over ice cream, French toast, cakes or yogurt.
+Serve over ice cream, French toast or cakes.

 • Serves: 1 1/2 cups